stephenlaichaowen/html-tailwindcss-template/README.md

+## Tailwindcss template

-## This tutorial will guide you to build your first tailwindcss project step by step
+### This tutorial will guide you to build your first tailwindcss project step by step

 First you need to create a `package.json` file
 ```